saurabhclusterone/self-driving-demo/README.md

 - [Git](https://git-scm.com/) and [Git Large File Storage (LFS)](https://git-lfs.github.com/)
 - The TensorFlow Python library.
 Get it with `pip install tensorflow`
 - The Clusterone Python library.
 Install it with `pip install clusterone`
 - A Clusterone account.
-Sign up [here](https://clusterone.com) for free if you don't have an account yet.
+[Join the waitlist](https://clusterone.com/join-waitlist/) if you don't have an account yet.

 ## Usage